Khornne/C-Learning-Repo/projects/password_login/passREADME.md

 - [ ] Minimum of 8 characters in length
 - [ ] Must have at least one special character and capital letter
 - [ ] If conditions are not met, then give them an error
-- [ ] Once given them an error let them try again.
+- [ ] Once error condition is met tell them to try again
 - [ ] When conditions are all met accept password and then login